Do Inhaled Corticosteroids Suppress Your Immune System?

-We asked our community if inhaled corticosteroids suppress the immue system.
-As we saw this question pop up in our forums and on our Facebook page we thought we'd ask our experts to respond.
-Read their answers below:
+We asked our community if inhaled corticosteroids suppress the immune system.
+We frequently see this question pop up in our forums and on our Facebook page, so we thought we'd ask our team of respiratory therapists and asthma educators to respond.
+Read on to see their answers!

 Great question!
-Unfortunately, there are side effects to taking steroids – inhaled or oral.
+Unfortunately, there are side effects to using a steroid inhaler – inhaled or oral.
 However, the risk of suppressing the immune system with inhaled corticosteroids is far less than with the use of systemic steroids.

 Response from Leon Lebowitz, RRT